+TFRIC 16

-TFRIC 16 Hedges of a Net Investment in a Foreign Operation
+Hedges of a Net Investment in a Foreign Operation

+TFRIC 19

-TFRIC 19 Extinguishing Financial Liabilities with Equity Instruments
+Extinguishing Financial Liabilities with Equity Instruments

-These TFRSs related to financial instruments make stipulations relating to the classification of financial instruments and their measurement at fair value or amortised cost (taking into account the type of instrument, the characteristics of the contractual cash flows and the Company's business model), calculation of impairment using the expected credit loss method, and hedge accounting.
+This set of TFRSs related to financial instruments makes stipulations relating to the classification of financial instruments and their measurement at fair value or amortised cost (taking into account the type of instrument, the characteristics of the contractual cash flows and the Company's business model), calculation of impairment using the expected credit loss method, and hedge accounting.
 These include stipulations regarding the presentation and disclosure of financial instruments.
-When the TFRSs related to financial instruments are effective, some accounting standards, interpretations and guidance which are currently effective will be cancelled.
+When this set of TFRSs related to financial instruments are effective, some accounting standards, interpretations and guidance which are currently effective will be cancelled.